phuang1024/phuang1024/no_java.md

   do some detailed planning of the class structure, and spend a lot of time managing the types.
 An alternative of this is Python, which is moderately fast, very flexible, and very easy to use to write a quick application.
-* Java does not have a lot of libraries or an installer.
+* Java does not have a lot of libraries.
 Python has pip, and anyone can create libraries and publish them for the world.
 There are libraries like numpy, which provides fast C implementations of matrices, and pytorch, which have GPU implementations.
 Because Python is easier to use, more developers choose to develop libraries for Python, increasing its ease of usage (a positive feedback loop).
 * Python has a good documentation tool, Sphinx, which allows users to easily understand and use libraries.
 As stated in [this StackOverflow post][so], good documentation needs examples.
 Luckily, many Python packages have good examples.
 However,